davleop/COVID-19-Texas-Panhandle/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the Creative Commons Legal Code License - see the LICENSE.md file for details